 Immanuel Kant was born April 22, 1724 in Königsberg, East Prussia (now Kaliningrad, Russia), as the eldest son of Anna Regina Kant, née Reuter, (1697–1737) and Johann Georg Kant (1683–1746).
 The Reuters were shoe- and harness-makers; the Kants were harness-makers (Riemer, a guild similar to saddlers).
 Originally, the Reuters were from Nuremberg in Bavaria; the Kants were from not-too-distant Tilsit (now Sovietsk, Oblast Kaliningrad; Russia).
-Anna was Lutheran and fit well into the like-minded Königsberg culture.
+The union of Kants and Reuters provided an initial economic, emotional and religious stability for Kant during his early years.
+His grandfather and father were competent businessmen, initially flourishing and respected in their strata of society.
+Anna was Lutheran fit well into the like-minded Königsberg culture.

 Immanuel’s early childhood seems to have been idyllic.
 The family was rather well off.
 The parents got along and loved their son.
 Johann Kant appears to have been a gentle and hardworking man.
 Anna Kant, who took care of the family’s paperwork, was well educated.
 Little Immanuel was her constant company, and her influence on him was considerable.

-For learning about the details of nature, the child grew up in a good environment.
+These details of nature provided a formative background for Kant’s interest in natural philosophy, and the child grew up in an encouraging environment for early explorations.
 Königsberg enjoys a cool and gentle climate; typical of high latitudes, the flat Baltic terrain has not much biological diversity, and its biomes—meadows, moors, deciduous and conifer forests—are not hostile.
-At Kant’s time, bears and wolves were common, but neither of which are in the habit of attacking humans (despite legends to the contrary).
+At Kant’s time, bears and wolves were common along with other local fauna, but these posed no serious threat to Kant’s earliest encounters with nature.
 Walks, as the ones he enjoyed at the edge of town, were fun and perfectly safe.
 For Prussians at the time, excursions into nature also had a spiritual subtext.
 Like Japanese Shinto, German tradition invests natural places with meaning.
 The late and superficial conversion of the Baltic lands to Christianity, after the fourteenth century, coupled with the fact that persecution drove pagan faiths temporarily underground instead of eliminating them altogether, allowed the ancient nature-worship to prevail in forms inoffensive to the clergy, as in the guise of outdoor walks.
 Thus people used to attend Sunday service—before heading out for their Sonntagsspaziergang.

-When Immanuel grew older, the local influence of Pietism grew.
+During Kant’s earliest years, the local influence of Pietism grew.
 This Christian movement, founded by Jakob Spener (1635–1705) and promoted by August Hermann Francke (1663–1727), had spread north from Dresden, Leipzig, and Halle.
 It reached Königsberg at the turn of the century, making inroads with the creation of schools and orphanages.
 As Luther’s Reformation had been the effort to return Roman Catholicism to a purer faith, Pietism tried to purify Lutheranism, stripping it of dogma and detail.
-The Protestant Church avoided a schism in Prussia, but at the price of friction between the Lutheran mainstream and the Pietist firebrands.
+The Protestant Church avoided a schism in Prussia, but at the price of friction between the Lutheran mainstream, orthodoxy, and the Pietist firebrands.
 Pietism stressed literal exegesis, quiet humility, and charitable deeds.
 It allowed believers to practice a spirituality of mystical intensity—but as the purge of Halle University (1723) illustrates, it had a totalitarian streak.